apple/corenet/README.md

 brew install sox ffmpeg
 ```

+> **Note that:**
+>
-Note that on macOS the file system is case insensitive, and case sensitivity
-can cause issues with Git.
-You should access the repository on disk as if the
-path were case sensitive, i.e. with the same capitalization as you see when you
-list the directories `ls`.
-You can switch to such a path with the `cd $(pwd -P)`
+> 1. On macOS the file system is case insensitive, and case sensitivity can cause issues with Git.
+You should access the repository on disk as if the path were case sensitive, i.e. with the same capitalization as you see when you list the directories `ls`.
+You can switch to such a path with the `cd $(pwd -P)` command.
-command.
+> 2. Recommends using Python version 3.11 for creating the virtual environment, which is the compatible version as of now.
+This suggestion allows for flexibility in future Python versions while ensuring compatibility with the current recommended version.

 ## Directory Structure